tweag/nickel/examples/README.md

     55
     ```

-- *Configurations*: some return records representing configuration.
-Nickel won't
+- *Configurations*: some examples return records representing configuration.
+You
-  currently print a very readable result as is.
-Please use the `export`
+  can run them directly as well, or use the `export` subcommand to see the result
-  subcommand to see the result serialized as JSON:
+  serialized as JSON, which might be more readable:

     ```console
     $ nickel -f merge-main.ncl export